skraft9/skraft9/README.md

 Outside of my employment, I actively hunt for zero-day software vulnerabilities and participate in bug bounty programs.

-Speaking at GrrCON 2025 on independent vulnerability research and responsible disclosure.
+Speaking at GrrCON 2025 on independent vulnerability research and how I discovered my first CVE.

 ---